 To some, winter is a time of hibernation and increasingly expensive gas bills, yet for others, it provides the perfect opportunity to take their adventures to new levels.
 But, as is true with many things in life, the search of something beyond the reach of the everyday individual does come with associated risks.
-Here’s eight tips to help you limit them.
+Here’s our mountain safety advice to help you limit them those risks.

 And we mean seriously check it!
 A novelty weather app on your mobile device depicting sunshine with a smiley face probably isn’t the best choice when planning a trek from Chamonix to Zermatt.
 If you’re heading to the Swiss Alps then check out this website for forecasts and guidance.